aerial telepresence for enterprises

 The backbone of most industrial enterprises is their inventory of field assets, many of which are distributed over large geographic areas and/or located in hard-to-reach places.
-Field personnel routinely put safety at risk when accessing these facilities and drive up operational expenditures (OPEX) in the process.
-These days, companies are looking to cut costs to preserve their bottom lines, but even more important is the safety of their personnel in the field, whether employees or contractors.
-Better communication networks, automation and digital measurement are helping operators achieve both savings and safety while giving them unprecedented views into the condition of their assets.
-However, the sheer size and scope of these enterprises leaves operations teams and safety mangers struggling to handle the task of inspecting the extensive infrastructure they build.
-Instead of ramping up the team as the asset base expands, why not use technology as a force multiplier to make your current team more effective?
+Field personnel routinely put safety at risk when accessing these remote assets and drive up operational expenses (OPEX) in the process.
+These days, companies are looking to cut costs to preserve their bottom lines, but not at the expense of the safety of their field personnel, whether they are employees or contractors.
+Using modern communication networks, digital measurement, advanced process automation and sensor-based safety systems, companies are finding new ways to save while improving visibility into their assets.
+However, the sheer size and scope of many enterprises leaves operations teams and safety managers struggling to handle the task of inspecting the extensive infrastructure they build.
+By deploying new technologies to act as force multipliers, making current field teams more effective, companies can put virtual eyes on assets more regularly, with more precision than ever before.

 Industrial enterprises and service providers can now significantly reduce travel expenses and improve personnel safety through the use of drones for asset inspection.
 Many companies have already launched drone programs and are training their field technicians to be drone pilots.
-Others are using drone-as-a-service providers to conduct surveys and analysis.
-One problem with this approach is that the subject matter experts and project managers, many of whom sit in offices hundreds of miles away from the assets, are not in control of what they need to see.
-This disconnect between pilots in the field and the experts who need to view the data reduces the value proposition of an internal drone program for many energy firms.
-What if the experts could just take control of a drone in the field, from their office computers, and zoom in on exactly what they need to see, when they need to see it?
+Others are using drone-as-a-service providers to conduct surveys and analyze the collected data.
+One problem with this approach is that the subject matter experts and project managers, many of whom sit in offices hundreds of miles away from the assets, have little control over what they eventually see.
+Drone service companies are still providing significant value, but this disconnect between pilots in the field and the experts who need to quickly analyze the data diminishes the value proposition of relying solely on service companies for aerial data.
+What's missing is the real-time view.
+What if non-pilots within the company could just take control of a drone in the field, from their office computers, and zoom in on exactly what they need to see, when they need to see it?
 Even further, what if they could allow multiple other stakeholders, no matter where they sit, to view a livestream of this inspection and collaborate with team members in real-time?
 Enter Cape Aerial Telepresence™.

 Cape puts drone control in the hands of subject matter experts, making drone inspection safe and easy-to-use for any operator.
 The Cape team will work with your team to train your experts so that the team will be confident about the safe usage of drones.
 Cape Aerial Telepresence™ enables your remote experts to participate in field inspections with live streaming from anywhere, further increasing safety by reducing the staff required to be on site.
 Finally, the Cape Operator App ensures the safety of your local technician, who effortlessly monitors the drone flights with an intuitive interface that complements the training from Cape’s team of experts.